rytswd/get-istio-multicluster/README.md

 ### 🌍 Clusters

 The clusters used in this repository are given easily identifiable names.
-They are not meant to convey any meaning.
+They don't convey any special meaning.

 For some cluster, there are some peculiarities over the others.